TSSumanth/MavenJenkinsSeleniumIntegration/README.md

  4. INstall Maven on windows: https://www.mkyong.com/maven/how-to-install-maven-in-windows/
     Once maven is installed locally, we can run maven through command prompt.
+    -mvn clean // to clean the project
+    -mvn install // to run the POM.xml

 5. Send Parameters from maven to TestNg.
   	<build>